-Pre-implantation Genetic Diagnosis (PGD) is the diagnosis of genetic and chromosomal alterations in embryos before they are implanted, in order to ensure that children are born free of hereditary diseases.
-This assisted reproduction technique always requires in-vitro fertilisation treatment (IVF) with sperm microinjection (ICSI), so that the embryos are available in the laboratory.
+Preimplantation Genetic Testing for monogenic diseases (PGT-M) is the diagnosis of genetic and chromosomal alterations in embryos before they are implanted, in order to ensure that children are born free of hereditary diseases.
+This assisted reproduction technique always requires in-vitro fertilisation treatment (IVF) with sperm microinjection (ICSI).

 97% of our patients said they would recommend IVI.
 We work with you at every stage of the treatment, providing support and care.

 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

 IVI is one of the largest fertility providers in the world, with over 65 clinics in 9 countries.

 In 2006, in a world first, IVI achieved the birth of a baby to a couple in which one partner was a carrier of lymphohistiocytosis, thanks to the technique of assisted reproduction with PGT.

 PGT allowed the chain to be broken in chromosomal hereditary diseases carried by 72% of the embryos analysed in 2001.
 As such, thanks to the study of chromosomal abnormalities through the FISH and arrays techniques, around 50% of the embryos transferred resulted in pregnancy.
 PCR analysis of monogenic diseases led to a 54% pregnancy rate per transfer.

 For couples who have been referred due to a monogenic disease, molecular diagnosis can identify whether embryos are genetically normal or whether they will be affected by the disease which has prompted the study.
 For couples for whom a chromosomal study is recommended, cytogenetic molecular diagnosis allows normal or balanced embryos to be identified in terms of the chromosomes which are included in the study.